thanlon-san/fantasy/docs/COLUMNIST_PROMPT_V2.md

 - Woven naturally into roasts (not italicized templates)
 - Surprise gut-punches that hit harder because they're unexpected
 - Don't force one into every matchup - quality over quantity
+- Sprinkle where it fits naturally; avoid forcing into every matchup

+---

 ## Highlight Guidelines (The 15%)